appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 # Overview

-This document describes the establishment of a “vesper” (VErifiable Sti PERsona) PASSporT type with corresponding “vesper” claims which are signed claims using a three party trust model represented by SD-JWTs and enabled with transparency logs and corresponding receipts that enable either a privacy protecting hash disclosure or a public disclosure that allows for verifiable eco-system trust that those that validate claim information are legitimate actors in the ecosystem.
-Additionally, the vesper token and claim architecture provides mechanisms for providing selective disclosure of any personally identifying information to be disclosed to those that the persona chooses directly or in limited cases, for example, based on enforcement actions, required for legitimately authorized legal or regulatory activity.
+This document describes the establishment of a "vesper" (VErifiable Sti PERsona) PASSporT type with corresponding "vesper" claims which are signed claims using a three party trust model represented by SD-JWTs {{I-D.ietf-oauth-selective-disclosure-jwt}} and enabled with transparency logs and corresponding receipts that enable either a privacy protecting hash disclosure or a public disclosure that allows for verifiable trust to ensure that those entities that validate claim information are legitimate actors in the ecosystem.
+Additionally, the vesper token in conjunction with the claims architecture provides mechanisms that enable a persona to selectively disclose any personally identifying information to other parties, while at the same time making this information available in special limited cases, for example, based on enforcement actions, required for legitimately authorized legal or regulatory activity.

-In the current state of digital identities, the unique identifier used to identify the persona behind the identifier is obviously a critical part of using an identifier as part of a digital protocol but, just as important, is the ability to associate a real-world persona to that identifier as the responsible party behind that identifier.
+In the current state of digital identities, the unique identifier used to identify a persona is obviously a critical component of digital protocols that need to identify the persona.
+However, just as important, is the ability to verify the existence of a real-world persona to that identifier as the responsible party behind that identifier.
 The telephone number as an identifier and as part of a set of traditional communications services offered around the world has been facing a challenge of illegitimate fraud based on the lack of a formal framework for the explicit association of a set of communications to a directly responsible party.
-The use of “spoofing” of telephone numbers, a practice of the use of telephone numbers by not directly authorized parties, while having very legitimate use-cases, has been exploited by actors of fraudulent intent to either impersonate the legitimate party, or simply obfuscate the actual party behind the call.
+The use of "spoofing" of telephone numbers, a practice of the use of telephone numbers by not directly authorized parties, while having very legitimate use-cases, has been exploited by actors of fraudulent intent to either impersonate the legitimate party, or simply obfuscate the actual party behind the call.
 Fraud and illegitimate activity has proliferated based on the loose connection of telephone numbers to responsible parties.

 The vetting process for entities involves verifying their identity and legitimacy, typically through KYC and KYB vetting procedures.
 This document proposes a standardized method for representing the results of these vetting procedures using Selective Disclosure JWT (SD-JWT).
 This document does not address how the KYC/KYB should be performed or policies around what documents or processes should be used.
 Rather the goal of this document is to create a standardized identifier for the Subject Entities (SE) to present that they are who they claim to be and associated verified claims.